 While all accredited MBA programs offer the same foundation, they are not all the same.
 Oregon MBA programs offer different specialties or concentrations for you to choose from.
 When you choose a concentration, your program will be tailored to focus on your particular field of study.
 While you will get the same basic classes that all accredited Oregon programs provide, you will receive additional education in your chosen area.
+Some of the concentrations offered across the country include public policy, entrepreneurship and innovation, strategy, operations management, and more.
+You shouldn’t skip over these, as one might fit perfectly into the future career you envision for yourself.
+Below are just some of the concentrations offered in Oregon academics.

 Sustainable Business Practices

 Oregon is well-known for its commitment to preserving the earth’s environment.
-In keeping with that state-wide mindset, some of the MBA programs offer a concentration in sustainable business practices.
+In keeping with that state-wide mindset, some of their MBA programs offer a concentration in sustainable business practices.
 The focus for this specialty will teach you about industry ecology and how to use what is available whenever possible.

 This concentration uses a combined method of both classroom learning and real-world experiences to get you up and running in the sports business field.
-The variety of jobs that can be attained in this industry is large and includes, sponsorship, merchandising, financing stadiums and teams, marketing, and other areas.
+The variety of jobs that can be attained in this industry is large and includes sponsorship, merchandising, financing stadiums and teams, marketing, and other areas.
 You can work in any sports industry with this degree, or branch into the related brands such as working for a shoe company like Nike or Adidas.

 With a projected 22% growth pattern until 2024, according to the Bureau of Labor Statistics (BLS), the field of healthcare is a good place to be.
 Obtaining your MBA, with a concentration in healthcare management, positions you to be hired to oversee entire hospitals or medical facility networks.
-You might find satisfying work in analyzing current health provider costs and finding ways to reduce them for medical personnel within the network.
+You might find satisfying work in analyzing current health provider costs and finding ways to reduce them for medical staff within the network.

 The majority of hospital directors have an MBA, but even if your goal is in a different direction in healthcare management, an MBA will be viewed positively.